dyegoe/ansible-rabbitmq/README.md

   * connect slaves to master
   * start\_app at slaves.
   * set policy to default vhost to sync messages through the cluster
-* role: haproxy (as the same condition above)
+* role: haproxy (played only if you configure one or more haproxy at inventory)
   * install haproxy
   * copy conf
   * start service
 ## Configuration
-* Some vars can be changed at inventory/production
+* Some vars can be changed at inventory/hosts
-* at site.yml you can uncomment environment vars to use proxy.
-This is an example, you need change it;
+* Tips:
+  * Standalone version: Specify 1 or more hosts at master group.
+  * Cluster version: Specify 1 host at master group and 1 or more hosts at slaves group.
+  * Cluster version with HAproxy: Specify 1 host at master group, 1 or more hosts at slaves group and 1 or more hosts at haproxy group (this can be same as slaves).

 ## Consider
 **Advice:** This project was created just to maintain my ansible-playbooks.
 You can use, distribute, change or whatever you want, and don't need to mention myself.
 But use at your own risk.
 I can't guarantee that will be functional in your environment.